urani-trade/solana-dev-onboarding-rs/demos/frontend/03_wallets/README.md

 <br>

-* In ths demo, we will use [@solana/wallet-adapter-base and @solana/wallet-adapter-react.-Adapter](https://github.com/anza-xyz/wallet-adapter) to create the frontend for a transaction approval for last's demo ping program.
+* In this demo, we will use [@solana/wallet-adapter-base and @solana/wallet-adapter-react.-Adapter](https://github.com/anza-xyz/wallet-adapter) to create the frontend for a transaction approval for last's demo ping program.

 <br>